-Note: FU mode is only available if you have an OP40 or similar included in the system.
-The GO XSE does not have a rotary knob.
+Note: FU mode is only available if you have a remote controller included in the system.
+The MFD unit does not have a rotary knob.

 In FU mode you use the rotary knob to control the rudder angle.
 Press the rotary knob, then turn the knob to set the rudder angle.
 The rudder moves to the commanded angle and then stop.